-Step 2 rmon statistics index interface { fastEthernet port gigabitEthernet port ten- gigabitEthernet port } [owner owner-name] [status { underCreation valid }] Configure RMON Statistic entries. index: Specify the index of the Statistics entry, which ranges from 1 to 65535.
-To configure multiple indexes, enter a list of indexes separated by commas, or use a hyphen to indicates a range of indexes.
-For example, 1-3, 5 indicates 1, 2, 3, 5. port: Specify the port to be bound to the entry. owner-name: Enter the owner name of the entry with 1 to 16 characters.
+Step 1 configure Enter global configuration mode.
+Step 2 rmon statistics index interface interface { fastEthernet port gigabitEthernet port ten- gigabitEthernet port } [owner owner-name] [status { underCreation valid }] Configure RMON Statistic entries. index: Enter the ID of the statistics entry from 1 to 65535 in the format of 1-3 or 5. port: Enter the port number in 1/0/1 format to bind it to the entry. owner-name: Enter the owner name of the entry with 1 to 16 characters.
 The default name is monitor. underCreation valid: Enter the status of the entry.
-UnderCreation indicates that the entry is created but invalid, while Valid indicates the entry is created and valid.
+UnderCreation indicates that the entry is created but invalid, while valid indicates the entry is created and valid.
 By default, it is valid.
 The switch start to collect Ethernet statistics for a Statistics entry since the entry status is configured as valid.

-Step 3 show rmon statistics [index] Displays the statistics entries and their configurations. index: Enter the index of statistics entry that you want to view.
-Valid values are from 1 to 65535.
-The command without any parameters displays all existing statistics entries.
-Step 4 end Return to Privileged EXEC Mode.
-Step 5 copy running-config startup-config Save the settings in the configuration file.
+Step 3 show rmon statistics [index]

+Displays the statistics entries and their configurations.

+index: Enter the index of statistics entries that you want to view.
+The ranges are from 1 to 65535.

+Step 4 end

+Return to privileged EXEC mode.

+Step 5 copy running-config startup-config

+Save the settings in the configuration file.

-The following example shows how to create Statistics entries 1 and 2 on the switch to monitor port 1/0/1 and 1/0/2, respectively.
+The following example shows how to create two Statistics entries on the switch to monitor port 1/0/1 and 1/0/2 respectively.
 The owner of the entries are both monitor and the status are both valid: